PrinsFrank/PrinsFrank.nl/_posts/2023-08-28-AGAIN_Framework_for_thorough_bugfixing.md

 ## Definition Of Fixed

-When discussing or implementing this framework, it makes sense to commit to a new way of working.
+When discussing or implementing this framework, it makes sense to write down criteria to which a complete fix must adhere to.
 This can be done in a similar way of committing to a Definition Of Done or Definition Of Ready, by creating a Definition Of Fixed.

 A Definition Of Fixed can contain some of the following points: